stolostron/rhacm-docs/README.md

 To publish your new website, see [Deployment](/README.md#Deployment) for more details.

-# Maintaining
+# Maintaining and updating

-You can make changes to the content on the website by editing the Markdown files in __pages_.
+You can make changes to the content on the website by editing the Markdown files in `__pages_`.
 You can also add new topics, tabs, and cards to the website using Markdown files.
 GitHub Pages will automatically update the site when changes are detected in the repository.

 ## Add new topic

-1. Create a new Markdown file in the __pages_ folder.
+1. Create a new Markdown file in the `__pages_` folder.
 2. Add the following template:
 ```
 ---